dcos/dcos-e2e/README.md

 ##### `original_superuser_username`

 The original superuser username of the cluster.
+This is a random string if it is not given in `extra_config`.

 ##### `original_superuser_password`

 The original superuser password of the cluster.
+This is a random string if it is not given in `extra_config`.

 #### Nodes